theSmaw/bars/README.md

 ### Webpack

 Allows simple(ish) bundling of JavaScript and static assets.
 Allows easily managed-by-environment optimisation through tree-shaking and minification, source-maps, and automatic compilation on changes.
+Also allows app to be built offline-first as a Progressive Web App, using Service Workers.

 ### Yarn